Alex1boss/Innventa-chatbot1/RENDER_DEPLOYMENT.md

 1. Check that `render-free-tier.js` is included in your repository
 2. Make sure `render-start.cjs` is correctly configured to use this file
-3. If the error persists, try manually editing the service to use the command: `node render-free-tier.js` directly
+3. If the error persists, try manually editing the service to use the command: `node render-free-tier.cjs` directly

 ### Error: Server exited with an error